maubuz/2W6-Notes/docs/wk11/forms.md

 <br>

-# The Method Attribute
+### The Method Attribute

 One important mention is that the `method` attribute specifies the HTTP method (**GET** or  **POST**) to be used when submitting the form data.

-> This determines whether the submitted data is visible in the URL bar (ei. to the user) or not.
+> This determines whether the submitted data is visible in the URL bar (ei. to the user) or encoded in the HTML request body.

 <br>

-`method` used GET by default.
-Always use POST if the form data contains sensitive or personal information.
+`method` uses GET by default. **Always use POST if the form data contains sensitive information.**

 Ideally, encrypt the data by using an HTTPS certified URL.

 <br>